 6. One Arm Bent Over Cable Pull

-This is an exciting exercise that can be done using a cable system or even a resistance band.
+This exciting exercise can be done using a cable system or even a resistance band.
 The idea of the one arm bent over cable pull is for the lifter to perform an underhand row from a bent position toward the chest.
 Since it is a pulling movement, the lifter will train their back.

 How To Do The One Arm Bent Over Cable Pull